NeuralNoise/vk-geo-collector/README.md

 # Support package is not carried out.
-# VK made a lot of changes, and there is no time to follow them.
+VK made a lot of changes, and there is no time to follow them.<br />
-# You can contact me and I will give the rights to rework the package.
+You can contact me and I will give the rights to rework the package.

 # vk-geo-collector